jijoderick/FEniCS_tutorials/README.md

 Contains the FEniCS tutorials which I used to learn FEniCS

 - Adapted from Hans Petter Langtangen's [fenics-tutorials](https://github.com/hplgit/fenics-tutorial/tree/master/pub/python/vol1)
-- Officiel tutorials in the dolfin
+- and other tutorials in the dolfin